 Available To: Undergraduate and Graduate

 The Cyber Competition Team represents UMGC at various cybersecurity events and highly competitive tournaments nationwide.
-Being a member of the team allows students to develop their cybersecurity skills and to network with other students with similar interests.
+Students hone their cybersecurity skills, learn to work effectively as a team, and network with other students, cyber professionals, and prospective employers.

 About the Faculty